JasonYao3/Tableau-Visualization/Workout_Wednesday/Week 19/README.md

 ### What I learned
 * How to make an interactive button using the dashboard action.
-* Created a dynamic drilling dashboard that changes based on how the user is interacting.
+* Created a dynamic drilling date and title that changes based on how users interact.